THE LAKES OF ARDALES

 CUEVA DE NERJA

 The caves of Nerja, CUEVA DE NERJA was discovered in 1959.
-The underground passages are about 5 kilometers long and belong to the largest caves in Europe.
+The underground passages are about 5 kilometres long and belong to the largest caves in Europe.
 They have been in the World Guinness Book of Records since 1989 because the largest underground pillar is also found here.
 They also accommodate the oldest Neanderthal cave paintings in the world.

 EL TORCAL NATURAL RESERVE

 El Paraje Natural de El Torcal, is one of the most beautiful and impressive geological natural parks of Andalusia.
 Because of the unique limestone formation, it almost gives a surreal and creepy feeling.
-The reserve is known for the most remarcable karst formations in Europe.
+The reserve is known for the most remarkable karst formations in Europe.
 El Torcal owes its unique appearance to the simultaneous operation of several factors, with the most important factor being the nature of the limestone itself.

 The stone species from which El Torcal is built belongs to a series of sedimentary rock that originates from the Mesozoic era and consists mainly of carbonate.
 The carbonate-rich limestone rock easily dissolves in the unique microclimate of El Torcal.
 The upper Sierra de Torcal Mountains, captures more rainfall than the surrounding areas.
 In combination with the porous nature of the surrounding limestone, the region forms a perfect reservoir of underground rivers and a high water level.
 The source of one of the most important rivers of Antequera, Rio La Villa, is located just at the foot of the Sierra de Torcal.

-Since 5500 BC people live in this area, from the Homo Neandertalers to the Homo Sapiens.
+Since 5500 BC people live in this area, from the Homo Neanderthals to the Homo Sapiens.
 The first proofs of human habitation are to be found in and around the Cueva del Toro: The various cave paintings, the remains at the Cancha de la Gotera and human remains that have been discovered.
 All point to a permanent settlement in the copper age-the period in which metal first appeared.
 This particular part of the Megalithic era is of particular importance to Antequera, which coincided with the construction of the Dolmen.
 The Romans left their traces by constructing roads leading to the mountain range.
 Remnants of this are still visible today around the Boca del Asno and the Puerto de las Escanuelas.
 The Boca del Asno played a particularly important role in later history during the battles between the Moors and the Christians.

 Despite the harsh conditions and the relatively high altitude, the reserve has a wide variety of flora and fauna.
 Among the karst formations are lush, almost tropical valleys full of vegetation and full of life.